andrew-edwards/csas-latex/README.md

 csas-latex
 ==========

+Now use my [csas-style repo](http://www.github.com/andrew-edwards/csas-style) which is forked from [Chris Grandin's](http://www.github.com/cgrandin/csas-style); check the [Network Graph](https://github.com/cgrandin/csas-style/network) for the latest version.
+The csas-latex repository started as just style files with examples, but now includes several assessments so is overly complex.

+Also moving the Tips and Tricks and Bibliography rules from below to the csas-style readme.md.
+25/9/17.

+Done.
 12/4/17: Chris's latest is tidied up (in his Arrowtooth branch), and I (Andy) am including some of it into the version here while I get Redbanded finally approved.
 We will then take Chris's as the standard one, and add anything from mine (probably just need commits from 12/4/17 onwards).

 Need to incorporate Chris's latest version, and create a simpler example document.
 Putting some new (2017) tips and tricks at the bottom of this file.

-Latex style file and template for CSAS Research Documents
+### Latex style file and template for CSAS Research Documents

 __Initial commit 19th September 2014, Andrew Edwards__